-In the area of treating chronic pain, there seems to be a huge gap leaving out migraines.
-In my experience most therapies pertain to the spine or back, the neck, a limb or some trauma or injury.
+In treating chronic pain, there seems to be a huge gap leaving out migraines.
+In my experience, most therapies pertain to the spine or back, the neck, a limb or some trauma or injury.

-Not one has said, with migraines, when you can't think ... do this.
-So with every therapy I learn and use, I need to tweak it for migraines.
+Not one treatment modality has said with migraines, when you can't think ... do this.
+So, with every therapy I learn and use, I need to tweak it for migraines.

 Not so much with focusing as it includes all body sensations and you find the word that fits for you.
 And as Ann Weiser Cornell says "just let the word pain float away."

 Now we both know it’s not as simple as that.
-I don’t know about you, but I used to have huge overwhelming emotions come up around this whole migraine condition and I didn’t know it then, but the anxiety sure added to my pain levels.
+I don’t know about you, but I used to have huge overwhelming emotions come up around this whole migraine condition and I didn’t know it then, but my anxiety was probably making the pain worse.

-This can help in so many ways, I have decided to write a book on it.
-I started it three years ago and its nearing completion, so stay tuned.
+Focusing with migraines can help in so many ways, I have decided to write a book on it.
+I started it three years ago and it's nearing completion.
+Interested?

 Let’s face it, I get 20 migraines every month and there is no way I could afford to have someone talk with me around them that often.
-We need something we can use, when we need it.
+You need something you can use, when you need it.
 Night or day.